-Rhizoctonia blight is caused by Rhizoctonia solani, the same fungi that cause belly rot of cucumber, black scurf of potatoes, collar rot, damping-off, root rot, and several turfgrass diseases.
-The name translates from the Latin for ‘root murder’.
+Rhizoctonia blight is an infection caused by the same fungi responsible for belly rot of cucumber, black scurf of potatoes,, collar rot, damping off, and root rot.
+Rhizoctonia solani translates from the Latin for root murder.

-Rhizoctonia blight most commonly attacks dry beans, beets, chickpeas, escarole, peanuts, peas, potatoes, safflower, turnips, yacón, as well as longleaf pines and, more recently, coastal redwoods.
+Rhizoctonia blight attacks dry beans, beets, chickpeas, escarole, peanuts, peas, potatoes, safflower, turnips, yacón, longleaf pines, and, more recently, coastal redwoods.

 Rhizoctonia blight symptoms

 Stem cankers, root rot, and seedling death are the most common symptoms of Rhizoctonia blight.
 The hypocotyl, or first stem, is often affected.
-Typical cankers start out as reddish-brown streaks or sunken spots.
-These cankers get larger and darker over time, creating a rough texture.
+Typical cankers start as reddish-brown streaks or small sunken areas.
+These cankers grow and become darker over time, creating a rough texture.
 Eventually, these cankers can girdle the stem.
 All this damage to the root system ultimately causes the plant to collapse and die.

 Rhizoctonia blight lifecycle

 Like many other fungi, the one that causes Rhizoctonia blight is a soil-borne disease that can lay in wait for years.
 It does this by clustering a bunch of hyphae into a hard resting body called sclerotia.
 Mycelia may also lay dormant in the soil.
 When neighboring plants grow or decompose, they release chemicals that trigger the dormant fungi to awaken and attack.
-Entry is often gained through damaged roots and lower stems, but the fungi can pierce the plant’s epidermis or enter through the stoma.
-Plant cells are then used for food and shelter and reproduction begins.
+They get in through damaged roots and lower stems, but the fungi can also pierce the plant’s epidermis or enter the stoma.
+Then the fungi use plant cells for food and shelter, and reproduction begins.

 Rhizoctonia blight management